-The Indian markets have started on a strong note.
-The benchmark indices opened near the breakeven mark, but soon managed to surge into the positive territory where they have stayed since then.
-Asia is currently trading in the green with Hong Kong (up 1.6%) leading the pack of gainers.
-The US markets closed higher by 1.5% yesterday.
+The Indian markets have started today's session on a strong note.
+The benchmark indices opened above the breakeven mark and have managed to hold on to their gains since then.
+Other key Asian markets are also trading in the positive with Japan (up 0.5%) leading the pack of gainers.
+However, China is currently in the red.
+The US markets closed 1% higher yesterday.

 Currently in India, heavyweights from the BSE-Sensex are trading in the green with power and software stocks witnessing buyers' interest.
 The BSE-Sensex is trading higher by around 75 points, while the NSE-Nifty is up by about 30 points.
 Buying interest is also being witnessed among mid and small-cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.9% and 1.1% respectively.
 The rupee is trading at 45.91 to the US dollar.

 Media stocks have opened the day on a strong note.
 Gainers here include Entertainment Network and TV Today.
 Zee Entertainment declared its 3QFY10 results yesterday.
 The company's topline declined by 3% YoY during the quarter.
 Advertising revenue grew by 1% YoY, while subscription revenue grew by 9% YoY.
 However, revenue from syndication, film distribution and education sales declined by 73% YoY.
 Operating margins improved to 29.6% in 3QFY10, up from 22% in 3QFY09 due to lower programming and operating cost.
 Other income declined by 20% YoY during the quarter.
 Excluding exceptional items, bottomline grew by 42% YoY during the quarter.
 This was on the back of higher operating margins and lower interest costs.